Excel SUMIF Not Working (9 Possible Cases with Solutions)

 Dataset for showing reasons and solutions when the SUMIF function is not working

-1. Wrongly Defined Criteria Argument in SUMIF Function
+Reason 1 – Wrongly Defined Criteria Argument in SUMIF Function

-If you make a mistake during defining the criteria argument in the SUMIF function, you’ll not get any results.
-Depending on the situation, the SUMIF function’s criteria are specified differently.
-Like here we want to get the total salary of those employees who joined on the date 1-Mar-23.
+If you make a mistake during defining the criteria argument in the SUMIF function, you won’t get any results.

 =SUMIF(E5:E16,1-Mar-23,C5:C16)

-• We have put the range as E5:E16 that are Joining Date column and sum range as C5:C16 that are Salary These 2 arguments are correct.
+• We have put the range as E5:E16 that are Joining Date column and sum range as C5:C16 that are Salary.
+These 2 arguments are correct.
 But as we define the date criteria argument wrongly, it is giving 0 as a result.

 Showing wrong value because of wrongly defined criteria argument into the SUMIF function

-Solution: Define Criteria Correctly
+Solution – Define Criteria Correctly

 =SUMIF(E5:E16,"1-Mar-23",C5:C16)